 Which is more fascinating?
-To consider the universal appeal of Stratford’s most famous son that has seen him gabbed to the bosom of countries from Asia to Africa to Europe in the midst of centuries of conflict.
-Or perhaps, the incalculable way that Shakespeare has changed the philosophy of the inhabitants of his island country over 400 years.
+That the universal appeal of Stratford’s most famous son that has seen him held to the bosom of countries in every continent on the planet, through centuries of conflict.
+Or the incalculable way that Shakespeare has and continues to change the philosophy and life experience of the inhabitants of his own island country.

-Using phrases his plays originated, certainly, almost every day.
-Drawing allusions, making excuses or finding strength or sense by using one of his characters as well.
-But also, today experiencing feelings and modes of thinking that couldn’t exist if he hasn’t managed to put them to sheet.
-He should have been a chief jailer of this language as it bolted into a unified spelling, but instead, as one of, if not the, most influential cultural stones of this small blue sphere he became the world’s playwright.
-It seems inevitable that will stretch further, his popularity still finding space to grow to ever more popularity.
-There’s little surprise that Shakespeare’s work can twist and adapt to any time, place or context, but perhaps even less when the latest in the long evolution of a common joke was delivered deadpan in Star Trek VI: After all, Shakespeare is barely better than in its original Klingon.
+Phrases originated in his plays are used every day.
+Drawing allusions, making excuses, or finding strength or sense in a situation using one of his characters, is a common occurrence too.
+In fact, we in all likelihood experience feelings and modes of thinking that would never have found form in English psychology or language had he not put them to sheet.
+He should have been a chief jailer of the language as it bolted into unified spelling, but instead, as one of if not the most influential cultural stones this small blue sphere has ever produced, he became the world’s playwright.
+It seems inevitable that will stretch further, his popularity still finding space to grow to ever more popular.

-Decades before, as the Hollywood system quickly fell into Shakespeare’s thrall one of the greatest quotes remains that of Sam Goldwyn: “Shakespeare’s fantastic.
+Decades before, as the Hollywood system quickly fell under Shakespeare’s thrall one of great quotes about the Bard came from Sam Goldwyn: “Shakespeare’s fantastic.
 And to think he wrote it all with a feather!”

-If gone it is whoever took it is well dealt with by the curse, whether that came from Shakespeare, his family or desperate, conspiring playwrights murking their elaborate, collaborative joke 400 years ago.
+If the Bard’s head is gone, whoever took it is well dealt with by the curse, whether that came from Shakespeare, his family or desperate, conspiring playwrights conjuring up an elaborate, collaborative in-joke 400 years ago.
 And head or not, those words will continue to spread further and further.

 Who knows which of these stamps will take words closest to his errant skull?